sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 In a document the content that is defined within a bookmark is encapsulated by the [BookmarkStart](https://reference.aspose.com/words/nodejs-net/aspose.words/bookmarkstart/) and [BookmarkEnd](https://reference.aspose.com/words/nodejs-net/aspose.words/bookmarkend/) nodes.
 Content found between these two nodes make up the bookmark.
 You can pass either of these nodes as any marker, even ones from different bookmarks, as long as the starting marker appears before the ending marker in the document.
 We will extract this content into a new document using the code below.
 The **isInclusive** parameter option shows how to retain or discard the bookmark.

-The following code example shows how to extract the content referenced a bookmark using the **extract_content** method:
+The following code example shows how to extract the content referenced a bookmark using the **extractContent** method:

-{{< gist "aspose-words-gists" "399801c9a5e656ed05aa2d7ac5ebc41e" "extract-content-between-bookmark.py" >}}
+{{< gist "aspose-words-gists" "1f94e59ea4838ffac2f0edf921f67060" "extract-content-between-bookmark.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Extract%20content.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/blob/main/Data/Extract%20content.docx).

 {{% /alert %}}